-And ended up on this private road that led back out to the highway.
+And then I ended up on this private road that led back out to the highway.
 That’s the Aerophile balloon at Disney Springs in the distance.

 Next thing you know, I was back at the resort.
 There is a map of the resort available here.

-For those that prefer to work out indoors, the Hyatt Regency Grand Cypress has a tremendous gym.
+The Hyatt Regency Grand Cypress has a tremendous gym for those who prefer to work out indoors.
 It’s located in the cave area of the swimming pool.

 They even had a stair climber!